Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Don't throw away those department store handle bags.
 Store them in your linen closet and use them to carry the various loads of wash to the laundry room and then put the clean clothes back in them to carry them to the areas in the house where the items are stored.

 I bought laundry baskets for each member of the family.
 These baskets have three compartments and is on a frame that rolls.
 Every time an item of clothing is put into the basket, it is put into it's correct spot, so when it is filled the laundry is already sorted.
-Each compartment holds one load of laundry so you also know when it's time to do laundry.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.